Vegan Pizza Recipe with Himalayan Tartary Buckwheat Crust

 One of the things that makes this pizza recipe so healthy is that it’s all organic.
 Organic foods are cleaner and more nutrient-dense.

-It also rocks the epic goodness of Himalayan Tartary Buckwheat and slews of gut-healthy ingredients, including fresh raw veggies and a delicious plant-based sauce — which, by the way, can be subbed with jarred if you’re too busy to go all in (clickable image):
+It also rocks the epic goodness of Himalayan Tartary Buckwheat and slews of gut-healthy herbs, plus fresh raw veggies and a delicious sundried tomato sauce.

 This recipe comes in four parts: